filipbober-work/RSB.Modules/RSB.Modules.Templater/RADME.md

 * Create Models and Template folders in the project.
 * Add three classes to the Models folder:
 	* Contract class that represents Rabbit contract.
 	* Request class which will be used as RSB RPC request.
-This class must implement ITemplateRequest<ContractName> interface.
+This class must implement ITemplateRequest<ContractName> interface from RSB.Modules.Templater.Contracts library.
 	* Response class which will be used as RSB RPC response.
-This class must implement ITemplateResponse<ContractName> interface.
+This class must implement ITemplateResponse<ContractName> interface from RSB.Modules.Templater.Contracts library.
 * Add template to Templates folder.
 This file must have the same name as the contract name (but with ".cshtml" extension).
 	* Ensure that template file "Copy to Output Directory" property is set to "Copy if newer".
 * Combile library project.